GauthierE/interval-replacement/README.md

 ## Overview

 In this repository, you will find:
-- A tutorial notebook, in which we explain how to compute interval replacements, interval ranks, and other features.
+- a **tutorial** notebook, in which we explain how to compute interval replacements, interval ranks, and other features ;
-- A **.py** file containing all the necessary code implementations used in the notebook.
+- a **utils.py** file containing all the necessary code implementations used in the notebook ;
+-  and also a **display.py** file containing some useful functions to visualize representations in 1D or 2D settings.

 ## Key features